 Then again, after all that time spent at home, lying on the beach might not be anywhere near enough to satisfy that craving for an island escape.
 So if you need more, you’ll love learning that there are islands to visit right next to Athens all the way through the year.
 Just an hour or two from Piraeus by ferry or hydrofoil could feel like a million miles away – little fishing harbours and tavernas where the pace of life slows right down.
 Aegina, Hydra, Poros … and a little further away, Spetses proudly take their place alongside the best-known Greek islands.
 And if you think you don’t have time to visit more than one, you can even enjoy a mini island-hopping tour to two or three.

-Discover culture in plain sight – all in a stroll
+Discover culture in plain sight

 Few other cities shower their guests with cultural treats so generously.
 Rome and Florence come to mind … and in the same breath comes Athens.
-Masterpiece after masterpiece is the reward for even the briefest of walks around the centre … the Panathenaic Stadium, Ancient Agora, Odeon of Herodes Atticus (where every summer there are starlit performances of opera divas and pop stars), the Temple of Hephaestus, the Temple of Olympian Zeus … the list is a long one.
+Masterpiece after masterpiece is the reward for even the briefest of walks around the centre … the Panathenaic Stadium, Ancient Agora, Odeon of Herodes Atticus (where every summer there are starlit performances of opera divas and pop stars), the Temple of Hephaestus, the Temple of Olympian Zeus … the list’s a long one.

 Pencil in some museum time

 Athens has a way of celebrating its museums.
 The extraordinary Goulandris Museum of Modern Art and the Benaki Museum for Greek Culture offer sweeping journeys of their particular narrative in elegant, airy and light former neoclassical houses.
 They also have excellent cafes (the Goulandris Museum in a courtyard, the Benaki on the rooftop).
-Another great museum in a former neoclassical house is the Cycladic Art Museum – the highlight being the elegant, mystical figurines that flourished in the central Aegean in the Early Bronze Age.
+Another great museum in a former neoclassical house is the Museum of Cycladic Art – the highlight being the elegant, mystical figurines that flourished in the central Aegean in the Early Bronze Age.

 You have to check out the museum shops (online or in person) of all three.
 Some of the jewellery collections or limited-edition artworks look like they belong in the museums themselves.
 Meanwhile, if ancient history is your thing, don’t miss the National Archaeological Museum, which has an extraordinary range of artefacts, in both time and scope.